 Another resonant parting of ways (largely inaccessible to young viewers because of its uniquely adult emotion — regret with no hope) is the train station scene in Remains of the Day.

 That sense of the ‘parallel’, imagined life that could have been is perhaps why trains (and express service buses, which travel along their own invisible, pre-laid tracks) lend themselves to well to stories in which we’re encouraged to consider fate, and our own hand in it.

-Trains are a huge part of Japanese life and are also a huge part of Japanese storytelling, perhaps especially in manga culture.
-Trains afford Japanese children a freedom Western children rarely have — the train network is so reliable, so crowded and easily navigated that children are often trusted to ride trains without adult caregivers in a way I wouldn’t see here in Australia.
+Trains are thereby seen as oppressive, but also afford Japanese children a freedom Western children rarely have — the train network is so reliable, so crowded and easily navigated that children are often trusted to ride trains without adult caregivers in a way I wouldn’t see here in Australia.

-In Japanese towns and suburbs, trains travel regularly across your path, and you must stop at the gate and the lights.
+For passengers inside, trains are a safe form of travel.
+But in Japanese towns and suburbs, trains travel regularly across your path, and you must stop at the gate and the lights.
 The threat of death is near.
 All you’d need to do is disobey the signs.

 This low-level fear is utilised in The Girl Who Leapt Through Time.
 The way a train hurtles unstoppably forward is at symbolic odds with the fact that, should you stand in front of it, your life comes to an immediate halt.
 Symbolically, you’ve now got this juxtaposition between how an individual’s life ends suddenly but the world continues on.

 The image of the body tied to a train track reminds us that trains are in fact dangerous, if you’re near the tracks.
 When characters walk down the tracks our blood pressure rises a little.
 The audience doesn’t know when a train is about to turn up.

 The trailer of 5 Centimeters Per Second shows us that almost the entire film (comprising 5 interconnected short stories) takes place in trains and train stations.